MWod/DeepHistReg/README.md

 ## Access to the submission file

-If you do not want or do not have time to use the code and the purpose is just to obtain the results just contact us.
+If you do not want or do not have time to use the code and the purpose is just to obtain the results then contact us.
 We will provide the submission file used to create the ANHIR submission with the transformed landmarks and the reported registration time.

 ## How to reproduce the results